Sell in May and Go Away? Here We Go Again ...

 Another issue to consider before pulling the trigger on the "sell in May" strategy is that, as CFRA's Stovall reminds us, sector-level returns can diverge widely over the summer months.

-In addition to the issue of individual sectors delivering relative outperformance or underperformance over different multimonth periods of the year, there's the complicating factor that strong year-to-date gains are thought by some to negate the "sell in May" strategy in the first place.
+In addition to the issue of individual sectors delivering relative outperformance or underperformance over different multi-month periods of the year, there's another complicating factor particular to 2022: The election calendar.

 Most of Us Should Just Stay